Perhaps this is unconventional, but there's one thing always I tell my team to do when we're discussing their performance review:

 When I make this suggestion, I don't mean you should go out and look for a job.
 I want you to be happy at the company and on my team.
 I bring it up because your resume and LinkedIn serve multiple purposes:

-You’ll always be ready for unexpected opportunities.
-This isn’t necessarily for the job hunt.
-You never know if you’ll need an updated resume for an award nomination or you make a dream connection on LinkedIn.
-I need my resume when I’m nominated for UGA’s 40 under 40.
-(I’ll get it eventually.)
+You'll always be ready for unexpected opportunities.
+This isn't necessarily for the job hunt.
+You never know if you'll need an updated resume for an award nomination or you make a dream connection on LinkedIn.
+I need my resume when I'm nominated for UGA's 40 Under 40.
+(Fun fact: I ended up being selected for 40 Under 40 in 2025!)

 On down days, you can look at everything you've accomplished recently.
 I like to keep a "wins folder" for days like this, but your LinkedIn and resume can tell a similar story.